-Tap the "" icon to perform advanced settings for the camera:
+Tap the "•••" icon to perform advanced settings for the camera:

-- Select Camera: After a shooting lens is selected, when you tap the "[TM]" or "[TM]" icon, the selected lens will simultaneously take photos or record videos.
+- Select Camera: After a shooting lens is selected, when you tap the "III" or "III" icon, the selected lens will simultaneously take photos or record videos.
 For unselected lenses, the shooting function will be unavailable. - Set Grid: Three grid styles are available, which can assist with picture composition during shooting.
-You can select one or more grid styles. - ➤ When multiple grid styles are selected, the grid styles will be superimposed and displayed on all camera interfaces. - Set Defog: Defogging can make the shooting or recording scene more transparent and enhance color contrast and is used to eliminate the "fogging phenomenon" in the picture or the lack of picture clarity caused by smog. - ➤ The stronger the defog intensity, the darker the image. - Turn On/Off Stamps/Subtitles - ➤ Once this function is enabled, the shot images will include the set stamp. - Tap the button to the right of "Pre-recording" to turn on or off this function. - Turn On/Off Histogram: The histogram can display the distribution of pixels in the images captured by the camera, thereby reflecting the exposure of the images.
+You can select one or more grid styles. - When multiple grid styles are selected, the grid styles will be superimposed and displayed on all camera interfaces. - Set Defog: Defogging can make the shooting or recording scene more transparent and enhance color contrast and is used to eliminate the "fogging phenomenon" in the picture or the lack of picture clarity caused by smog. - > The stronger the defog intensity, the darker the image. - Turn On/Off Stamps/Subtitles - > Once this function is enabled, the shot images will include the set stamp. - Tap the button to the right of "Pre-recording" to turn on or off this function. - If this function is turned on, the aircraft will start recording 15 seconds in advance (tap the " "icon). - Turn On/Off Histogram: The histogram can display the distribution of pixels in the images captured by the camera, thereby reflecting the exposure of the images.

-- ➤ If the histogram function is turned on, a floating "Histogram" window will be generated on the screen of the remote controller, and you can drag the "Histogram" window to any area on the screen.
+- If the histogram function is turned on, a floating "Histogram" window will be generated on the screen of the remote controller, and you can drag the "Histogram" window to any area on the screen.
 Tap the "Close" button in the upper-right corner of the window to turn off the histogram function. - Set Storage Location